 Coconut coffee is easy to make, and if you’ve tried it before, you’re well-acquainted with how delicious it is.
 You may not know that a cup of coconut coffee each morning can have some pretty impressive health benefits, all of which are backed by scientific research!
-We’re discussing six health benefits of adding coconut oil to your coffee so you can guiltlessly indulge.
+We’re discussing six health benefits of coconut oil in coffee so you can guiltlessly indulge.

 1. It Boosts Your Energy

 Of course, any coffee drinker will be able to tell you that caffeine is a natural stimulant and gives you a nice boost of energy in the morning.
-However, one of the health benefits of coconut oil in your coffee can actually amplify the energizing effects.
+However, one of the health benefits of coconut oil in coffee is it can actually amplify the energizing effects.

 That’s right!
 This research study suggests that compounds referred to as medium-chain triglycerides (MCTs) are abundant in coconut oil.
 It notes that these healthy fats are used by your liver as a rapid source of energy.
 Consumption of MCTs leads to a boost of energy from metabolized fat molecules.

 Combine this metabolic surge of energy with the stimulating effects of caffeine, and you’ll find yourself speeding through every task on your to-do list!

 2. It Helps You Lose Weight